All Episodes

 It doesn't make any sense.

-And if they if they answer that by, well, we're panicking because look what's happening to our party.
+And if they answer that, well, we're panicking because look what's happening to our party.

 Well, I'm sorry, but isn't this what you wanted to happen to the party?

-I mean, if you don't want to stand and preserve your party, and I'm talking about establishment types, if you if you proudly, loudly affirm your opposition to the nominee, in this case the Trumpster, and then you say you're joining Hillary or you're sitting out, or you're voting third party or whatever.
+I mean, if you don't want to stand and preserve your party, and I'm talking about establishment types, if you proudly, loudly affirm your opposition to the nominee, in this case, the Trumpster, and then you say you're joining Hillary or you're sitting out or you're voting third party or whatever.

 Well, by definition, you are helping whatever your fear is happening to the Republican parties.